Nikhilshuk1a/terraform-spotify-project/README.md

 ### Step 7: Verify Your Playlist

-- After applying the Terraform configuration, you should see the changes on spotify :
+- After applying the Terraform configuration, you should see the changes on **Spotify**
--
 Outputs:

 playlist_url = "https://open.spotify.com/playlist/<playlist_ID>"